Dmitrii-Naumov/AStarPathfinder/README.md

 # AStarPathfinder
-Implementation of AStar pathfinding algorithm allowing to find path to closest point if the destination point is not available.
+Implementation of AStar pathfinding algorithm in C# allowing to find path to closest point if the destination point is not available.
 The algorithm can calculate a path on 2D grid, 3D grid or any other type of space representation for which operations of getting neighbor coordinates and calculating distance are defined.